masterminds-kenya/social_network/checklist.md

 - [ ] Revisit method of reporting Campaign Results.
 - [ ] Revisit structure for ON DELETE, ON UPDATE,
 - [ ] Revisit structure for how related tables are loaded (lazy=?)
-- [?]
-Refine decision for fields from (overall user) insights data.
+- [x] Refine decision for fields from (overall user) insights data.

 ### Site Functionality